solliancenet/azure-synapse-analytics-workshop-400/day-03/lab08-monitoring.md

     ![The run button is highlighted in the query toolbar.](media/synapse-studio-query-toolbar-run.png "Run")

 6. You will flood the system with queries and see what happens for `asa.sql.workload01` and `asa.sql.workload02`.
 To do this, we'll run a Azure Synapse Pipeline which triggers queries.
-Select the `Orchestrate` Tab. **Run** the **Lab 08 - Execute Data Analyst and CEO Queries** Pipeline, which will run / trigger the `asa.sql.workload01` and `asa.sql.workload02` queries.
+Select the `Integrate` hub. **Run** the **Lab 08 - Execute Data Analyst and CEO Queries** Pipeline, which will run / trigger the `asa.sql.workload01` and `asa.sql.workload02` queries.
 You can run the pipeline with the Debug option if you have an instance of the Integration Runtime running.
 Otherwise, select **Add trigger**, then **Trigger now**.
 In the dialog that appears, select **OK**.

     ![The add trigger and trigger now menu items are highlighted.](media/trigger-data-analyst-and-ceo-queries-pipeline.png "Add trigger")